fwartena/getdatacourseproject/CodeBook.md

 For each of these subject-activity combinations the average was calculated for each feature based on all the samples that were available for each combination.
 Each feature was already normalized in the raw data set to be between -1 and 1.
 Which means that after taking the average every feature still is in the range -1 to 1.
 Because of the normalization to the range -1 to 1 these features do not have specific units.

-The tidy data set contains the following features as columns:
+The tidy data set contains the following 68 columns:

 1. TimeDomainBodyAccelerationMeanX
 2. TimeDomainBodyAccelerationMeanY